-How to find or change your WIFI Password
+How to find or change your WIFI Password in your Router

 Step one: Connect a computer to the Router by Ethernet Cable: (these procedures can not be done over the WIFI link)